 Let’s start with the baskets.
 The machine includes the standard one-cup and two-cup baskets for both pressurized and non-pressurized (also known as dual wall and single wall).
 I recommend starting with pressurized and quickly transitioning to non-pressurized with a finer grind size for better espresso.

 Next up is the grinder.
 I already talked about the automatic grinding, but it’s important to mention the Express Impress has a stainless steel conical burr grinder with 25 grind settings.
-It’s less than the Breville Barista Pro but more than the Express.
+This is more than the predecessor Barista Express.
 Overall, more grind settings are better as it allows you to dial-in the proper shot, and the Impress is an upgrade to the original Express.

 The bean hopper is located on the top and holds 8.8 oz of beans.
 It has UV tinting, which keeps the beans fresh.